KatherineMichel/portfolio/doc/2024-recap.md

 When I started using an elliptical, I limited myself to ~70 steps per minute.
 Otherwise, I would get winded.
 Now, I am regularly up to 120+ steps per minute, and when life gets busy, and I go for a few months without exercising properly, I am able to get back to my top performance within just a few sessions.
 I would love to know the science behind it.

+During the first four months of the year, travel, holidays, sickness, and death in the family sidetracked me from going to the gym.
+May 2nd was one day to many.
+I not only got back into the gym using an elliptical like usual, I added some light weightlifting.
+By June 1st, I'd already had a personal best on the elliptical.

 <!--
 ![](2024-recap-images/one-day-too-many.png)
 One day too many